Harrison Bader: Minnesota Twins (2025)

 On February 7, 2025, Bader signed a one-year, $6.25 million contract with the Minnesota Twins, with up to $2 million in additional bonuses and a $10 million mutual option for 2026.
 For the Twins in 2025, before he was traded he batted .258 (third-best on the team) /.338/.439 with 12 home runs and 10 stolen bases (second-best on the team) in 271 at-bats.

 Philadelphia Phillies (2025)

 On July 31, 2025, the Twins traded Bader to the Philadelphia Phillies in exchange for Hendry Méndez and Geremy Villoria.
 In 50 appearances for the Phillies, he batted .305/.361/.463 with five home runs and 16 RBI.
 On November 4, Bader declined his 2026 option with the Phillies and became a free agent.

+San Francisco Giants (2026–present)

+On January 30, 2026, Bader signed a two-year, $20.5 million contract with the San Francisco Giants.
+On March 30, he hit a solo home run in the third inning as the Giants defeated the San Diego Padres.
+On April 15, Bader was placed on the 10-day injured list with a left hamstring strain, an issue he had been dealing with since Spring Training.
+He was activated off the injured list on May 11 and returned to the active roster.
+On May 30, Bader was placed on the 10-day injured list for the second time in 2026, this time with left plantar fasciitis.

+On July 29, Bader was ruled out for the rest of the 2026 season after he underwent an MRI scan on his left foot.
+His foot had been irritated after he was involved in a scooter crash the previous weekend in San Francisco's Marina District, after which he was "transported to a local hospital for non-life-threatening injuries".
+(Note: It is unclear whether the scooter accident occurred on Saturday, July 25 or Sunday, July 26.
+A report released by the Giants said that Bader "had a scooter accident on Saturday night/early Sunday morning".
+Shayna Rubin of the San Francisco Chronicle reported that the crash had occurred at approximately 2 a.m. on Sunday morning.)
+According to a statement released by the Giants on July 28, the accident "changed the nature of [Bader's] evaluation", requiring further treatment.
+On July 30, Giants manager Tony Vitello announced that Bader would miss the remainder of the 2026 season.
+Bader played a total of 30 games for the Giants in 2026, batting .170 with five home runs and 14 RBI.
+On August 1, the Giants placed Bader on the restricted list and suspended his salary until he was physically able to perform again.

 International career

 In April 2025, Bader said that he intended to play for Team Israel in the 2026 World Baseball Classic.
 He had planned to play for Team Israel in the 2023 World Baseball Classic, but was unable to as he was injured.